Nevada Day events

 The annual La Ka Le’l Be Pow Wow will be today through Sunday in Carson Colony’s gymnasium, 2900 S. Curry St. Call 775-450-9655, or go to http://www.nevadaday.com/pages/powwow.php.

-Lone Mountain Cemetery’s annual tour will be at 6 p.m. today.
+Lone Mountain Cemetery’s annual tour will be at 2:30 and 5:30 p.m. today and at 6 p.m.
+Saturday.
 Tickets are limited and available at the Nevada Day store on Telegraph Street.

 The Nevada Day Classics 8K run and 2-mile run or walk through west Carson City will be at 8 a.m.
 The race, organized in partnership with the Carson City Guide Dog Club, precedes the parade and benefits Guide Dogs for the Blind.
 Call 775-720-7704, or go to http://www.nevadadayclassic.org.